Leaflet/Leaflet/CONTRIBUTING.md

 ### Using RollupJS

-The source javascript code for Leaflet is a few dozen files, in the `src/` directory.
+The source JavaScript code for Leaflet is a few dozen files, in the `src/` directory.
-But normally, Leaflet is loaded in a web browser as just one javascript file.
+But normally, Leaflet is loaded in a web browser as just one JavaScript file.

 In order to create this file, run `npm run rollup` or `yarn run rollup`.